🧠 See how Yahini's briefs outperform manual prompts across 11 metrics →

 Not every single person landing on your site has the same goals, questions, and interests.
 Their intent is shaped by which stage of the marketing funnel they're in.

 Someone just becoming aware of the problem or opportunity you solve isn't going to care about the same things as someone who's already committed to buying and is just weighing their final options.
 It's like speaking two different languages!
+You might offer them a white paper at this stage.

 That's why when building briefs, Yahini always structures the guidance around the specific funnel stage you’re targeting:

 2. Then, for mid-funnel consideration content, the briefs shift toward evaluating your product/service as a potential solution.
 You’ll start digging into features, exploring use cases, comparing against competitors – anything to help warm leads visualize themselves as customers.
+This is where a detailed content outline becomes vital.

 3. And finally, bottom-funnel briefs are all about converting hot prospects into paying customers.
 You’ll include guidance on highlighting differentiators, addressing lingering objections, and convincing the reader to pull the trigger on a purchase.
+These often require SEO focused content briefs.

 Emphasize Messaging Hierarchies